dave-redfern/somnambulist-api-client/docs/models.md

 ```

 __Note:__ due to the use of relationships and magic getters / call, you should always use the
-attribute mutators for methods to avoid any potential issues e.g.: trying to call a method but
+attribute mutators for methods to avoid any potential issues e.g.: trying to call a method, but
 it is interpreted as a relationship access.